alexjgustafson/alexjgustafsontech/src/homeservices/02-frontend.md

 ---
 headline: "Front-End Developer"
-subheadline: "It just works.
-But it needs to work and juggle chainsaws at the same time."
+subheadline: "Accessible, Beautiful, and Fast."
 ---

-After Automattic, I became a front-end developer at a local web agency.
-Pretty quickly I learned that every project needs a great deal of polish.
+Since 2017, I've handled front-end development for local agencies, startups, small businesses, and enterprise web applications.
+In all these contexts, consideration for how to make a web app, website, or PWA work as best as possible on any device takes professional effort.
+Oh and by the way, it needs to be stunningly beautiful.

-Sass, Gulp, Webpack, React, Gatsby... the front-end space advances everyday.
-But it's what I breath and I keep getting better.
-All in the name of making your stuff the coolest stuff whenever possible.
+Vue, React, Angular, Svelte, Preact... the front-end space advances everyday.
+But the princples of making a project work as best as possible for any human with any device remain the same.